Grand Slam of Darts 2025: Dates, schedule, fixtures, results, format, players, prize money as Luke Littler defends title

 The group stage runs from Saturday November 8 to Tuesday November 11 before the knock-out round begins.
 The final will be held on the evening of Sunday November 16.

-Saturday November 8 (1300 and 1900, Sky Sports + and Sky Sports Main Event) - Schedule of Play TBC
+Saturday November 8 (1300, Sky Sports + and Sky Sports Main Event)

 Luke Humphries v Alex Spellman (A)